Menu to topics on this page below:

 The details are that we know f/8 at 10 feet is 8x10 = GN 80 at this ISO 200.
 That's 80/1.4 = GN 57 at ISO 100.
 This is a SB-800, so looking at its ISO 100 GN chart above, we know 50 mm at GN 57 must be set at a bit more than 1/8 power in this case.
 GN Mode simply knows how to do all that, and does it for you when you enter ten feet.

-Camera Flash Compensation is not operative in GN mode (camera metering is not involved).
-If you want the flash a bit brighter, tell it the distance is a bit more (1/3 stop more is 12% more distance).
+Camera Flash Compensation is not operative in manual flash mode with GN (camera metering is not involved).
+If you want the flash a bit brighter, open the aperture a bit, or tell the calculator the distance is a bit more (1/3 stop more is 12% more distance).

 Guide Numbers are about direct flash, but this GN mode can surprise you if you will try it.
 We do have to know the distance, but one really wonderful GN advantage is that unlike TTL metering, GN Mode is independent of the subject colors which do affect TTL metering according to how well they reflect light.
 GN mode is independent of the subjects reflectance (like incident metering is also independent of seeing the subject).
 It just sets the right light level for any subject (at that one distance), and black things will come out black, and white things will come out white.
 So this mode would be fabulous, except that it is direct flash only, and we have to know distance.
 GN mode is for camera mode A or M (aperture is set and does not keep changing), and for direct flash only with the flash head straight ahead (the Nikon GN mode simply disappears from the menu if the flash head is tilted or rotated).